-A BIBLIOGRAPHY ON THE NORTH AMERICAN RIVER OTTER Lontra canadensis 3rd Edition (2016) ADDENDUM to 2nd Edition
+A BIBLIOGRAPHY ON THE NORTH AMERICAN RIVER OTTER

+Lontra canadensis

+4th Edition (2017)

+ADDENDUM to 2nd Edition

-Victor L. Camp Department of Marine and Ecological Sciences Florida Gulf Coast University, Ft.
+Victor L. Camp

+Department of Marine and Ecological Sciences Florida Gulf Coast University, Ft.
 Myers, FL USA e-mails: vcamp@fgcu.edu or victorcamp300@gmail.com

 Originally published August 2013; revised February 2014 as IUCN OSG Bull.
-30(A), 2013 (First Edition) Revised April 2015 as IUCN OSG BUll 32(B), 2015 (Second Edition)
+30(A), 2013 (First Edition) Revised April 2015 as IUCN OSG Bull 32(B), 2015 (Second Edition) Revised April 2015 as IUCN OSG Bull 33(B), 2015 (Third Edition)

-In preparing this third revision new and recently discovered publications have been added to the full Bibliography, but are here also presented as an addendum, allowing anyone who has created a hardcopy of the bibliography to simply print out the addendum and add it to their hardcopy.
+In preparing this fourth revision new and recently discovered publications have been added to the full Bibliography, but are here also presented as an addendum, allowing anyone who has created a hardcopy of the bibliography to simply print out the addendum and add it to their hardcopy.